Easy Bedroom Updates

 These tall lamps added so much height that they left space to the left to hang art.
 A simple pen and ink line portrait hangs over Ross’s nightstand.
 It’s framed in a brown velvet and gold leaf frame.
 I love everything and anything French so when I found these French porcelain place settings for $3.00 each they jumped in my cart.
 Just so we know who’s side is who’s… You know how we all become territorial with our sides of the bed. 🙂

 I added wicker baskets to hide all of Ross’s reading material and a brass souvenir Eiffel Tower serves as a doorstop.
 All our doors in our home are original inlaid solid wood.
-When renovated we had them all restored and kept the brass hardware.
+When renovated the master bedroom we had these doors restored and kept the brass hardware.
 We love the character it adds.

 3. Creating a Cozy Corner

 We all need a place to sit, rest and kick off our shoes at the end of the day.
 Or in my case a place to stop and rest after you get out of bed in the morning.
-Near our fireplace I purchased the Boutique Accent Chair from Raymour & Flanigan.
+Near our fireplace I purchased the most gorgeous and comfortable Boutique Accent Chair.
 Oh my, I have been eyeing this chair for some time now and it’s navy blue velvet upholstery, down filled pillows, and weathered carved wood are so luxurious and adds just a touch of country French.
 No ones allowed to sit in it.
 Just kidding.
-It is one of my favorite purchases and it’s the first thing that you see once you come into the room.
+It is one of my favorite purchases and it’s the first thing that you see once you come into the master bedroom.
 Let’s just call this my “Happy Corner.”

 4. Art and Accessories